 But your console choice will determine what additional features you'll get, which is why it is important to choose wisely.

-The XER console comes with all of those features plus 5 additional workouts, Bluetooth, speakers, apps, USB port, Virtual Active videos on the unit itself and a Polar wireless chest strap included.
+The XER console comes with all of those features plus 7 additional workouts, Bluetooth, speakers, apps, USB port and a Polar wireless chest strap included.

-The XIR console adds 6 additional workouts and enhanced speakers on top of its larger HD display.
+The XIR and XUR consoles add 8 additional workouts and enhanced speakers on top of their larger HD display.

 Regardless of which A50 Ascent Trainer console you choose, you are getting a rock-solid machine with the latest technology and a smooth, natural motion that you won't find anywhere else.